Configure network settings for Service Fabric managed clusters

 Enable IPv6

 Managed clusters don't enable IPv6 by default.
-This feature will enable full dual stack IPv4/IPv6 capability from the Load Balancer frontend to the backend resources.
-Any changes you make to the managed cluster load balancer config or NSG rules will affect both the IPv4 and IPv6 routing.
+This feature enables full dual stack IPv4/IPv6 capability from the Load Balancer frontend to the backend resources.
+Any changes you make to the managed cluster load balancer config or NSG rules affect both the IPv4 and IPv6 routing.

 Note